-- New projects will be rated based on a thorough narrative, clear and appropriate budget, hard-to-serve subpopulation priority, coordination with mainstream resources, adequate performance standards, success with other HUD/federal projects, and agency reputation in the community. - Renewal projects will be rated based on the Desk Monitoring results and relevant project information provided through the renewal application
+- New projects will be rated based on a thorough narrative, clear and appropriate budget, hard-to-serve subpopulation priority, coordination with mainstream resources, adequate performance standards, success with other HUD/federal projects, and agency reputation in the community. - Renewal projects will be rated based on the Monitoring results and relevant project information provided through the renewal application

-Proposals are due no later than Friday, May 26, 2017.
+Proposals are due no later than Wednesday, July 13, 2018.

-New Projects - Submit eight (8) hard copies of the proposal and one (1) electronic copy of the proposal
+New Projects - Submit one (1) hard copy of the proposal and one (1) electronic copy of the proposal

-Renewal Projects - Submit eight (8) hard copies of the proposal, one (1) electronic copy of the proposal, and one (1) (electronic or hard) copy of the desk monitoring form and attachments
+Renewal Projects - Submit one (1) hard copies of the proposal, one (1) electronic copy of the proposal.

-Submit electronically, via, fax, or regular mail to: Homelessness Prevention and Assistance Coalition (HPAC) c/o Taiisa Kelly - Ending Homelessness Group 29 Alden Street, Suite 1B, Cranford, NJ 07016 Fax: 908-382-6323 Email: tkelly@monarchhousing.org
+Submit electronically, via, fax, or regular mail to:

+Homelessness Prevention and Assistance Coalition (HPAC) c/o Taiisa Kelly - Ending Homelessness Group 29 Alden Street, Suite 1B, Cranford, NJ 07016

+Fax: 908-382-6323

+Email: tkelly@monarchhousing.org